ceri-num/uv-cdaw/FrontEnd/SPA/rendering.md

 There also exists dynamic binding, which allows you to use varibale to determine which HTML property you want to bind your data with.
 Check the documentation if your are interested.

+Two way data binding allows a child component to update its direct parent.
+It is mostly used for forms.
+Check [here](https://vuejs.org/v2/guide/forms.html) for more information.

 ## Template syntax
 We will see in this section some handful syntaxex to define how your component should render according to its state (its data).